-- Figure 2.
+Figure 2.
 Forest cover (black) and open habitat (white) in the Magombera area in (a) 1979 (Rodgers et al. 1979) and (b) 2004 (Marshall 2005).
 The large area of forest on the left of both figures is the beginning of the Udzungwa Mountains.
-Open habitats are mostly sugar plantation and settlements. - 1979: Forest Reserve status deemed inadequate for long-term conservation as every metre of the Forest Reserve boundary cultivated and encroachment widespread (Rodgers et al 1979) - 1979: Fourth East Africa Wildlife Symposium recommended immediate upgrading of conservation status (Rodgers & Homewood 1979).
-This was the first of many proposals between 1979 and 2005 to annex Magombera forest to the Selous Game Reserve. - 1980: All management authorities agreed that the southern area of Magombera forest should be annexed into the Selous Game Reserve (Baldus 1992; Hoffman 1995). - 1980: Local villagers began clear-felling a 5 km2 area of Magombera forest north of the TAZARA railroad, eventually forming the village of Magombera.
+Open habitats are mostly sugar plantation and settlements.

+In 1979 the Fourth East Africa Wildlife Symposium recommended immediate upgrading of conservation status (Rodgers & Homewood 1979).
+Subsequently all management authorities agreed that the southern area of Magombera forest should be annexed into the Selous Game Reserve (Baldus 1992; Hoffman 1995).
+However the result was that local villagers began clear-felling a 5 km2 area of Magombera forest north of the TAZARA railroad, eventually forming the village of Magombera.
+In 1981, the Forest Reserve status was revoked (Holmes 1995) to enable annexation into the Selous Game Reserve.
+However in 1992, it was realised that annexation to the Selous Game Reserve was never fomalised and that the Kilombero Sugar Company (KSC) had purchased some of the area for wood cutting and small holder production (Baldus 1992; Decker 1994).
+The sugar company soon agreed to set aside the area for conservation, however later threats to relocate squatters into the forest (Jones and Rovero personal communication 2002) again highlighted the vulnerability of the forest.
+Once again this resulted in a highly publicised campaign to protect the forest, including an agreement from the

-- 1981: Forest Reserve status revoked 22-27th February 1981 (Holmes 1995) to enable annexation into the Selous Game Reserve. - 1992: Realisation that annexation to the Selous Game Reserve was never fomalised and that the Kilombero Sugar Company had purchased some of the area for wood cutting and small holder production (Baldus 1992; Decker 1994). - 1993: Agreement between Selous Conservation Programme and Kilombero Sugar Company that conservationists and the sugar estate will work amicably together to better conserve the area. - 1995: The people in villages adjacent to Magombera forest believed the forest to be under the protection of the Selous Game Reserve and were not encroaching (Hoffman 1995). - 2002: Illovo Sugar (formerly Kilombero Sugar Company, until 1998) re-initiated plans to develop the area proposed for annexation as a site for re-housing unwanted squatters from the nearby sugar estate (Jones and Rovero personal communication). - 2002: Following a well-supported letter-writing campaign (including Head of Conservation International, Russell Mittermeier), Illovo Sugar agreed to find an agreeable solution, the Permanent Secretary supported the campaign for annexation (Appendix 1) and the Honourable Minister for Natural Resources and Tourism agreed that "...
-Magombera forest will remain as a Nature Reserve...". - 2003-5: Extensive survey of monkeys and large trees in Magombera reveals that the forest is still threatened, particularly by pole-cutting and fire (Marshall 2005 & 2007; this report). - 2004: Priorities for conservation of Magombera forest announced to workshop on the Udzungwa Mountains (Marshall 2005). - 2006: Illovo Sugar purchased by Associated British Foods. - 2006: Proposal by WWF-TPO and Andy Marshall for funds to initiate baseline monitoring and facilitate annexation to the Selous Game Reserve accepted by CEPF. - Current: From Landsat imagery, the remaining forest area is 10.34 km2 and completely isolated from the nearest forest fragment in the Udzungwa Mountains (Figures 2b and 3; Landsat ETM+; Global Land Cover Facility/U.S. Geological Survey; Oct 25th and Nov 1st 1999; Paths 167-8; Rows 65-6).
+Honourable Minister for Natural Resources and Tourism agreed that "...
+Magombera forest will remain as a Nature Reserve..."
+(Meghji 2002).
+Following this, extensive survey of monkeys and large trees in Magombera revealed that the forest was still threatened, particularly by pole-cutting and fire (Marshall 2005 & 2007; this report).

+Finally a proposal by WWF-TPO and Andy Marshall for funds to initiate baseline monitoring and facilitate annexation to the Selous Game Reserve was accepted by the Critical Ecosystem Partnership Fund.
+At the time of writing, from Landsat imagery, the remaining forest area is 10.34 km2 and completely isolated from the nearest forest fragment in the Udzungwa Mountains (Figures 2b and 3; Landsat ETM+; Global Land Cover Facility/U.S. Geological Survey; Oct 25th and Nov 1st 1999; Paths 167-8; Rows 65-6).
 This forest size south of the rail has likely been relatively stable since clearance of the northern area began in 1980.
-However the status of the remaining forest was unknown until the current survey. - Current: Land survey by WWF-TPO found that the Illovo Sugar own 61.5 % of the land proposed for annexation (Figure 3).
-They have agreed to lease the land for conservation management, however compensation for the loss of land is required (Dave Coates pers. comm.). - Current: Villagers living near to Magombera forest are generally supportive of the annexation of Magombera forest to the Selous Game Reserve, so long as their natural resource needs are considered (personal communication with villagers and Paul Harrison).
+However the status of the remaining forest was unknown until the current survey.
+Furthermore, land survey by WWF-TPO found that the Illovo Sugar (formerly KSC) own 61.5 % of the land proposed for annexation.
+They have agreed to lease the land for conservation management, however compensation for the loss of land is required (Dave Coates pers. comm.).

-Figure 3.
-Land ownership and approximate forest cover (grey shading) in and around the former Magombera Forest Reserve (yellow hatched area).
-Land owners include four villages, Tanzanian government (former Forest Reserve land) and Illovo Sugar.
-Boundaries compiled by WWF-Tanzania Programme Office.
-Forest area determined from Landsat imagery (Landsat ETM+; Global Land Cover

-Facility/U.S. Geological Survey; Oct 25th and Nov 1st 1999; Paths 167-8; Rows 65-6).